sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ## Domain methods.
+- `add`: bind an EE to the domain.
 - `run`: run a function in context of domain.
 - `bind`: bind one function.
 - `intercept`: like bind but handles 1st arg `err`.
-- `domain.dispose`: cancels IO and timers.
+- `dispose`: cancels IO and timers.

 Note: Dispose: If no error, no need to dispose.
 Now we're in an error state, so more errors could be thrown.
 Do you want your error handler triggered on all of